Contrary Inferences for Classical Histories within the Consistent Histories Formulation of Quantum Theory: Introduction

-\paragraph*{Overview of the results.} Before going to the details, we give here an intuitive explanation of our work.
-Perhaps the easiest way to view consistent histories is to consider the sum-over-histories (Feynman) formulation of quantum theory.
-Then one simply partitions the space of all histories (paths) to (disjoint) subsets of histories.
-If all these coarse-grained histories pairwise have no interference, then this partition is a consistent set.
-In the simplest case we have partitions with only two cells, where the one cell is the question we ask (e.g. did the wave packet remain in the negative axis) and the other is its negation (e.g. the wave packet at some point was on the positive axis).
-Now, in order for this partition to be a consistent set, the two cells need to have zero interference.
-This leads to the condition that $\bra{\Psi(\tau)}\Psi_r(\tau)\rangle=1$, where $\ket{\Psi(\tau)}$ is the system unitarily evolved until the final time $\tau$ and $\ket{\Psi_r(\tau)}$ is the evolution of the system with the restriction that it did not leave the cell we ask for (which mathematically is equivalent with normal evolution with extra infinite walls on the boundary of the region in question) \cite{Wallden:2008aa}.
-It is very important to note that in the consistent histories formulation there is no actual physical measurement taking place -- we are dealing with closed quantum systems without any observer -- and the ``infinite walls'' is just a simpler way to describe the corresponding path integral that will tell us if the consistency condition is satisfied (and thus we can assign classical probabilities) or not (and thus this question involves quantumness and we cannot assign classical probabilities to those histories).
-Coming back to our example, we note that mathematically the consistency of the set depends on the final time $\tau$ and the restricted evolution imposed by the region we consider.
-In particular, the set is still consistent even if, in some earlier time, this condition was not satisfied.
-Therefore, to find a consistent set that contradicts our classical intuition, we simply need to find a semi-classical system that after some time evolves to the same state as if it was restricted to a smaller region, perhaps by ``bouncing'' and returning to the same place.
+Perhaps the easiest way to see the consistent histories formulation of quantum theory is to consider the Feynman path integral.
+Then the histories form the configuration space for the system for specific boundary conditions.
+The histories space is partitioned into disjoint subsets of histories.
+If all these coarse-grained histories pairwise have no interference, then this partition is a consistent set and the theory can give predictions (i.e. classical probabilities can be assigned).
+In the simplest case as the one we study here we have partitions with only two cells, where the one cell is the question we ask (e.g. whether the wave packet remains in the negative axis) and the other is its negation (e.g. whether the wave packet was at some point in the positive axis).
+This is the set-up of the time-of-arrival problem (or the quantum Zeno effect when we have discrete variables) which mathematically is equivalent with normal evolution with extra ``infinite walls'' - barriers - on the boundary of the region in question) \cite{Wallden:2008aa} \bee H_{\bar{\Delta}} = H + V_{\bar{\Delta}} \eee where $V_{\bar{\Delta}}$ is the potential of the infinite square well, see eq. \eqref{hamiltonian_well_restricted}.
+Now, in order for this partition to be a consistent set, the two cells of the histories space need to have zero interference.
+As was shown in \cite{Wallden:2008aa}, this leads to the condition $\bra{\Psi(\tau)}\Psi_r(\tau)\rangle=1$ together with a boundary condition, where $\ket{\Psi(\tau)}$ is the system unitarily evolved until the final time $\tau$ and $\ket{\Psi_r(\tau)}$ is the evolution of the system with the restriction that it did not leave the cell we ask for, see eq. \eqref{consistency_cond} for a derivation.
+It is very important to note that in the consistent histories formulation there is no actual physical measurement taking place -- we are dealing with closed quantum systems without any observer -- and the ``barriers'' that are mathematically represented by projection operators is just a simpler way to describe the corresponding path integral that will tell us if the consistency condition is satisfied (and thus we can assign classical probabilities) or not (and thus this question involves quantumness and we cannot assign classical probabilities to those histories).
+Now, it is known that there are more than one consistent sets for the same histories space which means that we can define classical probabilities in different consistent sets and potentially get different predictions (probabilities) in each case.
+This happens when we have (at least) two different partitions of the histories space and when some coarse-grained histories from each partition form a zero measure cover of the histories space.
+Then it was shown in \cite{2014FoPh...44.1195W} that these propositions are contrary.
+In the case they both have probability one to happen this constitutes a problem for the quantum theory which becomes severe when we deal with the quasi-classical limit as we discuss in this work.